AryanJ-NYC/webdev-coach-blog/content/posts/2020-01-01-getting-started-github-registry/index.md

 ## [Publishing to GitHub Package Registry](https://help.github.com/en/github/managing-packages-with-github-packages/configuring-npm-for-use-with-github-packages#publishing-a-package)

-Your all ready to publish your first package in the GitHub Package Registry.
+You're all ready to publish your first package in the GitHub Package Registry.
 Please note that your package will be published under `@your-github-name/package-name` (unlike what you're likely used to with the `npm` registry.

 Before trying to publish, make sure you've already [authenticated](#authenticating-to-github-packages).